 The act is effective upon the governor’s signature which was signed into law on April 26, 2016.
 However, since there was no time to give notice to parties filing civil actions of the increase in fee, I will not begin enforcing the provision until JUNE 1, 2016, at which time the filing fee for a civil action in the Superior and State Court of Hall County will be $215.00 (which amount includes the additional $5.00 law library fee).
 Also increased by this bill are the fees for notary public, which will now be $42.00, trade names will be $162.00, and limited partnerships will be $215.00.

 If you have any questions please give me a call or send me an email.

-Learn more about the divisions the Clerk of Courts is responsible for:
+Learn more about the divisions the Clerk of Superior and State Courts is responsible for: